April 3 2013

 It would be interesting to know what the ghost of James Madison, the first president to attend services at St. John’s and now undoubtedly rattling around in the balcony, made of the sermon.
 St. John’s, as the press repeatedly noted, is the “Church of presidents.”
 Everything about St. John’s—from the Neoclassical exterior to the embroidered kneelers—breathes the word “Establishment.”

 And that is what is so revealing about the Rev. Leon’s sermon—St. John’s is the quintessence of an establishment institution.
 So is Columbia University, founded by royal charter in 1754, and now ranking as one of the world's revered institutions of higher learning.
-We have just learned that the historic university has hired Kathy Boudin, a terrorist involved in an attack that left a Brinks guard and two policemen dead, as an adjunct professor.
+We have just learned that the venerable institution has hired Kathy Boudin, a terrorist involved in an attack that left a Brinks guard and two policemen dead, as an adjunct professor.

 Now, I am all for rehabilitation.
 But this still says quite a lot about Columbia in particular and our Establishment in general.